ddddxxx/LyricsX/README.md

 ## Features

 - Work perfectly with iTunes, Spotify and Vox.
-- Automatically search & download synchronized lyrics.
+- Automatically search & download live lyrics.
 - Display lyrics on desktop and menubar. you can customize font, color and position for desktop lyrics.
 - Adjust lyrics offset on status menu.
-- Double click lyrics to set player position.
+- Navigate the song with lyrics - Double click a line to jump to specific position.
 - Drag & Drop to import/export lyrics file.
 - Auto launch & quit with music player.
-- Auto convert Traditional Chinese or Simplified Chinese if you want.
+- Automatic conversion between Traditional Chinese and Simplified Chinese.

 ### Lyrics Sources